NoID1290/SwapSpectra/README.md

 # SwapSpectra

-SwapSpectra is a simple tool for managing NVIDIA G-SYNC and DLSS Overlay settings.
+SwapSpectra is a simple tool for managing NVIDIA G-SYNC, Override DLSS to all games supported from version 3.

 ---